release-it/release-it/README.md

 With a `package.json` in the current directory, release-it will let `npm` bump the version in `package.json` (and `package-lock.json` if present), and publish to the npm registry.

+### Tags

+Use e.g. `--npm.tag=beta` to tag the package in the npm repository.
+With the `--preRelease=beta` shorthand, the npm dist-tag will have the same value (unless `--npm.tag` is used to override this).
+The default tag is "latest".

+For a pre-release, the default tag is "next".
+The tag will be derived from the pre-release version (e.g. version `2.0.0-alpha.3` will result in tag "alpha"), unless overridden by setting `npm.tag`.

 ### Public scoped packages

 A [scoped package](https://docs.npmjs.com/misc/plugin) (e.g. `@user/package`) is either public or private.
 To